-- Six or seven years ago, I paid a Realtor to create training for other Realtors to give to their VAs.
-I didn’t understand how to get this offer in front of other realtors.
+- Six or seven years ago, I paid a realtor for creating training for other realtors for giving to their VAs.
+And I didn’t understand how to get this offer in front of other realtors.

 Biggest success due to the right customer approach

-My best success is my platform, onlinejobs.ph.
-However, within onlinejobs.ph, the best success happens when an employer hires a VA in the Philippines and that employer sees a change in their business.
+- My best success is my platform, onlinejobs.ph, but within onlinejobs.ph, the best success happens as an employer hires a VA in the Philippines and that employer sees a change in their business.

 Most recommended technological tool

-- I want to recommend something that really changed my business, and it’s something that everybody can do.
-On the “thank-you” page for people who just bought something from me, there is a message that says: “Hi, congratulations on buying.
-My name is John and I own this.
-I’m wondering what almost prevented you from buying?
+- I want to recommend something that really changed my business, and it’s something everybody can do; on the ‘Thank you page’ for people that just bought something from me, there is a message that says: “Hi, congratulation on buying, my name is John, I own this, and I’m wondering what almost prevented you from buying?
 Was there something you almost hung up on?”

-- Below that, there is a message box, and that’s emailed directly to me.
-That question has changed our business so much!
+- Below that, there is a message box, and that’s email directly to me.
+And that message, this question has changed our business so much!
 I started to feature out every sticking point that my customers had.

-- Also, I responded to every one of them, so I had an interaction with my new customers.
+- And also, I responded to every one of them, so I had an interaction with my new customers.

 John’s key success factor

-- I think learning copywriting was that one thing—learning sales copywriting.
-I don’t write sales copy, but understanding how copy works—how telling people a good story and making a good offer to people can affect the sale—is important.
-That’s probably one of the biggest things that influenced my success.
+- I think learning copywriting was that one thing, learning sales’ copywriting.
+I don’t write sales’ copy, but understanding how copy works, how telling people a good story, and making a good offer to people can affect the sale.
+That’s probably one of the biggest things that influence my success.

 Since we believe that the best way for entrepreneurs to get fast, big, and sustainable success is by leading your (new) market category, and the entire entrepreneurial journey reminds me of mountaineering, I want to ask you: Is there a mountain you dream of climbing or a mountain you have already climbed?

 - I love this question because I have a love affair with mountains.
-My office is at home, and in front of me is a big window.
-I stare out of it at De Long Peak.
-I climb mountains probably at least twice a week.
-I mountain bike and love it, and I ski in the backcountry.
-I’ve seen a quote that says: “We don’t climb mountains because they are there; we climb mountains because others won’t.”
+My office is at home, and in front of me there is a big window which I stare out at De Long Peak, I climb mountains probably at least twice a week, up to a peak of some source, I mountain bike and love it, and I ski in the backcountry.
+I’ve seen a quote says: “We don’t climb mountains because they are there; we climb mountains because others won’t.”
 To me, this is what climbing mountains is, and I think it relates to entrepreneurship as well.
-For me, there is nothing more exhilarating than standing on top of a peak in the winter, looking down the other side and knowing that I did it on my own.
-It’s the same with entrepreneurship.
-I do what I do because others won’t.
+For me, there is nothing more exhilarating than standing on top of a peak in the winter, looking down the other side, and knowing that I did it on my own.
+And it’s the same with entrepreneurship – I do what I do because others won’t.”

 The best ways to connect with John